uber/piranha/POLYGLOT_README.md

 `pip install polyglot-piranha`

-Currently, we support one simple API (`run_piranha_cli`) that wraps the command line usage of Polyglot Piranha.
+Currently, we support one simple API (`execute_piranha`), a simple python wrapper around Polyglot Piranha's CLI.
 We believe this makes it easy to incorporate Piranha in *"pipelining"*.

 <h4> <code>execute_piranha</code></h4>